Major airlines cancel, change flights to US over 5G dispute

 However, Choi raised a new wrinkle, saying airlines have also been instructed by the FAA to avoid automatic landings at affected U.S. airports during bad weather conditions, regardless of plane type.
 Asiana will redirect its planes to nearby airports during those conditions, she said.

-Associated Press writers Kim Tong-hyung in Seoul, South Korea, Yuri Kageyama in Tokyo, Ken Moritsugu in Beijing, David McHugh in Frankfurt, Germany, Angela Charlton in Paris, Kelvin Chan in London and Isabel DeBre in Dubai contributed to this report.
+Associated Press writers Kim Tong-hyung in Seoul, South Korea, Yuri Kageyama in Tokyo, Ken Moritsugu in Beijing, David McHugh in Frankfurt, Germany, Frank Jordans in Berlin, Angela Charlton in Paris, Kelvin Chan in London and Isabel DeBre in Dubai contributed to this report.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.